 The circumspect enjambment allows the last two words to visibly recall ‘The Door’, the collection’s third poem which also plays on the border between allegory and lived experience.
 A figure in a swivel chair gestures the poet-speaker towards an arch ‘Marked ‘Happiness’’; the slightly cynical quotation marks become justified when the poet grows disillusioned and ‘betrayed’ by ‘A maze of winding walls’ inside the arch that make him ‘dizzy’ and ‘sad’.
 Whereas ‘Entropy’ creates a space for familiar experience within an allegorical narrative, ‘The Door’ creates a space for allegory within anecdote.
 The real archway, raising the poet’s hopes with the promise of ‘Happiness’, becomes a metaphor for disappointment.
 A new door offers the possibility to escape into another room, ‘Closely comprised / Of portals, each a vacancy / For liberty.’
 Architectural structures house abstract ideas, whilst doors allow the poet to fleet through these monumentalised mindsets:

-I’d never loved a room.
-It is the door
+… I realised I’d never loved a room.
+It is the door That I adore.

 Although Wynn Owen is certainly interested in abstract ideas, he is keener on exploring the ways through which we encounter and engage with these ideas in our everyday lives, and the best poems in The Multiverse are those which explore a large, abstract concept through minute specificities.
 By piecing together disparate relics such as a ‘shipwreck found off Antikythera’, ‘a figurine / From stone-age Switzerland’ and ‘a catalogue they penned / At Herculaneum’, Wynn Owen explores the theme of ‘Traces’ and laments those which have been eradicated: the catalogue ‘lists some works you’d recognise / And others lost to human eyes’.
 By contrast, he praises the encyclopaedic capacities of the world wide web, storing limitless knowledge.
 Amidst the nostalgia sparked by ancient artefacts, the poet is fundamentally positive about humanity’s efforts to treasure and remember the past, lauding modern-day access to information: